guojiajeremy/EDC/README.md

 Experiments are conducted on NVIDIA GeForce RTX 3090 (24GB).
 Same GPU and package version are recommended.

 ## 2. Prepare Datasets
-Noted that `../` is the upper directory of ReContrastAD.
+Noted that `../` is the upper directory of this folder (EDC).
 It is where we keep all the datasets by default.

 ### OCT2017
 Creat a new directory `../OCT2017`.
 Download ZhangLabData form [URL](https://data.mendeley.com/datasets/rscbjbr9sj/3).